testing-library/testing-library-docs/docs/preact-testing-library/setup.md

-It's often useful to define a custom render method that includes things like global context providers, data stores, etc. To make this available globally, one approach is to define a utility file that re-exports everything from `react-testing-library`.
-You can replace react-testing-library with this file in all your imports.
+It's often useful to define a custom render method that includes things like global context providers, data stores, etc. To make this available globally, one approach is to define a utility file that re-exports everything from `preact-testing-library`.
+You can replace preact-testing-library with this file in all your imports.
 See [below](#comfiguring-jest-with-test-utils) for a way to make your test util file accessible without using relative paths.

 The example below sets up data providers using the